AScozzari/W3suitever1/replit.md

 # Overview

 W3 Suite is a multi-tenant enterprise platform for comprehensive business management, integrating CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules.
-Built as a monorepo, it features a unique WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and PostgreSQL with Row Level Security (RLS) for stringent tenant isolation.
-The platform includes a Brand Interface HQ system for centralized control and cross-tenant management, aiming to provide a scalable, secure, and complete solution for diverse business needs.
+It features a unique WindTre glassmorphism design and robust OAuth2/OIDC security with MFA.
+The platform utilizes PostgreSQL with Row Level Security (RLS) for stringent tenant isolation and includes a Brand Interface HQ system for centralized control and cross-tenant management.
+The project aims to deliver a scalable, secure, and complete solution for diverse business needs.

 # User Preferences